Safwaan-GitHub/PipexSolution/README.md

     Customizability: Easy to modify and extend for various applications.
     Resource Management: Impeccable memory and process management for efficient performance.

-Installation
+# Installation

-bash

-# Clone the repository
+1. Clone the repository
 git clone git@github.com:Safwaan-GitHub/pipex.git

-# Change directory
+2. Change directory
 cd pipex

-# Compile the program
+3. Compile the program
 make

-Usage
+# Usage

 To use pipex, compile the source files and then execute it as follows:

 ./pipex infile "cmd1" "cmd2" outfile

 This will apply cmd1 to infile and then cmd2 to the output of cmd1, with the final output written to outfile.
-Future Scope

-I am passionately driving this project towards being a comprehensive toolkit for UNIX systems, potentially including features like support for multiple pipes, increased command parsing sophistication, and broader compatibility.
-I'm on a path towards cyber security and advanced application development, and pipex is just the beginning.